J-Grier/quantitative-stock-models/README.md

 # Executive Summary

 ## Purpose
 Many investors rely on static rules or single-factor screens, making it difficult to outperform broad benchmarks such as the S&P 500.
-This project evaluates three quantitative approaches to systematic stock selection and portfolio construction: Linear Regression, K-Means clustering, and Bayesian modeling.
-The goal is to determine which methods achieve consistent outperformance and how portfolio allocations can be further optimized using macroeconomic scenarios.
+This project began with the goal of comparing three quantitative approaches to systematic stock selection and portfolio construction: Linear Regression, K-Means clustering, and Bayesian modeling.
+After evaluating these models on out-of-sample 2023 performance, it became clear that strong returns alone were not enough.
+The next step was to extend the work by developing a macroeconomic scenario framework that adapts allocations to Recession, Base Case, and Expansion environments.

 ## Action
-Historical financial data from 2022 was used to engineer features, rank stocks, and group them into Growth, Value, and Income categories.
-Linear Regression, K-Means clustering, and Bayesian regression were applied to generate predictions and classifications.
-Portfolios were constructed and tested on 2023 performance.
-A supplemental macroeconomic scenario analysis introduced allocation shifts for Recession, Base Case, and Expansion environments.
+The project first analyzed financial data from 2022, engineered fundamental features, and ranked stocks using Linear Regression, K-Means clustering, and Bayesian regression.
+Stocks were grouped into Growth, Value, and Income categories, and portfolios were constructed and tested against 2023 performance.
+After observing the strengths and weaknesses of each model, a second phase introduced a macroeconomic scenario allocation engine.
+This system adjusted portfolio weights based on economic strength, risk appetite, sector rotation, and volatility conditions, producing scenario-specific allocations rather than a single static portfolio.

 ## Conclusions
-Linear Regression produced the strongest returns at 44.43 percent, significantly outperforming the S&P 500 benchmark of 26.71 percent.
+Linear Regression delivered the strongest portfolio return at 44.43 percent, significantly outperforming the S&P 500 benchmark of 26.71 percent.
 K-Means clustering also outperformed with returns of 31.49 percent.
-Bayesian inference underperformed in this version due to limited tuning but highlighted the potential for uncertainty-aware modeling.
-Scenario analysis showed substantial improvements in both resilience and return when allocations were adjusted to specific macroeconomic regimes.
+Bayesian inference underperformed in this version but highlighted the potential for uncertainty-aware modeling.
+The second-phase scenario analysis demonstrated that adaptive allocation provides meaningful improvements: 28.33 percent in the Recession scenario, 44.43 percent in the Base Case, and 52.03 percent in the Expansion scenario.
+These results show that combining stock-selection models with macro-informed allocation strategies produces both resilience and superior performance.

 ## Evidence
 Repository contents: